Skip to content

 Share article

-Behind the scenes at any school district, there are playmakers at work — including business officials who keep the gears moving.
-And behind those people?
-Their systems and processes.
-Tried and true methods get the job done, but innovations save time and elevate professionals in HR, Finance, and Payroll to higher-level insights, strategy, and stewardship.
-And that elevates a school district to stronger learning outcomes.
+Behind the scenes at any school district, there are playmakers at work — including business officials who keep the gears moving with systems and processes.
+While tried and true methods get the job done, innovations save time and foster higher-level strategy for HR, Finance, and Payroll teams.

-Human Capital Management (HCM) is an HR practice of creating an environment that supports people and optimizes their output based on their knowledge, skills, assets, preferences, and needs.
-Within HCM is a key element that separates roles from individuals, allowing for HR, Finance, and Payroll to work proactively on position management.
+Those professionals focus on Human Capital Management (HCM) — an HR practice of creating an environment that supports people and optimizes their output based on their knowledge, skills, assets, preferences, and needs.
+Within that practice is position management, which allows roles to be separated from people.

 The Four Stages of a Position Management Plan